JanPanjan/ANS/notes/practical-notebook.md

 --dont_eval_duplication
 ```

-# Downloading the reference genome and an annotation file
+# Downloading the reference genome and annotation file

 The reference genome and its annotation can be downloaded using NCBI command line tools.
 Install them with